Backelite/BkTask/README.md

 ### Using BkTask

+#### Anatomy of a task
+A _task_ is made of multiple _steps_ sharing a _content_ between them.
+A _task_ monitor _step_ execution and ensure that _content_ is passed through steps.
+When all the _steps_ are finished, the _task_ notify every observer registered by calling a success block.
+If one _step_ fails to execute, the _task_ notify observers by calling a failure block.
+Note that observers for success and failure may be different.
+A _step_ takes data from its input, process them and return the result through its output.
+The _content_ is processed by each _step_ and is returned when each step has completed.
+A few things to know :

+* Observers are not retained by a task
+* If all observers are removed, the task will stop executing automatically
+* A task doesn't retain itself.
+This means you have to keep ownership a the task until its execution finished or is canceled.

+#### Let's code now

 -------

 ### Sample project
+The sample project is a little weather application.
+You can search for a city and see related forecasts.
+It demonstrates how to create a task that will download and parse JSON.
+It also shows how to add a simple custom step to a task for JSON Dictionary to model object conversion.
+Is is intented to run on iOS 6.0 an above.
+We recommend using Xcode 4.6.2 and above to build it.

 ## Requirements
 BkTask requires iOS 5.0 and above.
 If you need iOS 4.3 compatibility, you can exclude the `BkJSONParsingOperation` class of the BkTask target and it should be okay.